degiz/kobo2calibre/README.md

 # kobo2Calibre

-Embed highlights from Kobo device in Calibre book.
+Embed highlights from Kobo device in Calibre book, and wise-versa.
 Tested on the books converted using [calibre-kobo-driver](https://github.com/jgoguen/calibre-kobo-driver).
 Books converted using a different tool will most probably not work.

 The plugin will:

 - import your highlights from the Kobo device DB
 - try to match the highlights with books from your Calibre library
 - insert highlights into the Calibre database so that you can further edit them using a fantastic Calibre book viewer
+- and the same the other way around

 # Installation as Calibre plugin